AriFordsham/GHCWiki/dependent-haskell/phase2.md

 **End of answer from Simon**

 **RAE:** To summarize, you propose to ignore unification variables when doing the floating-out level-check.
-(Presumably, we won't ignore unification variables' kinds.)
-I'm still bothered though: we're worried about having coercion holes prevent floating.
+(Presumably, we won't ignore unification variables' kinds. **SLPJ: good point; I have edited**) I'm still bothered though: we're worried about having coercion holes prevent floating.
 Coercion holes are very much like unification variables.
 If we ignore unification variables (and, by consequence, coercion holes), then do we have [\#14584](https://gitlab.haskell.org//ghc/ghc/issues/14584) again?
 If we don't ignore coercion holes, then when will coercion holes ever get floated?
 I'm still very unconvinced here. **End RAE**

 ### Heterogeneity in the solver